ianlewis/luigi-demo/README.md

 ### Running luigi

-You can run the luigi demos from the `/var/vagrant_data/` directory.
+First log into your VM using `vagrant ssh`.
+You can then run the luigi demos from the `/var/vagrant_data/` directory.
 The following example can be run without hadoop and simply counts the words in a file.

     $ cd /var/vagrant_data/
     $ python bin/top_artists.py WordCount --date-interval 2013-10-29.txt --local-scheduler